 Following closely behind the In Alignment is the Enlilte Weave-Back.
 The adjustable rib band offers some versatility, and the soft, stretchy fabric doesn't chafe, even though there is a small amount of spillage around the armpits.
 If you're looking for something that offers a more casual approach, the Prana Becksa Bralette is very comfy, although it's not very supportive for those with larger breasts.

 Sports bras offer support from encapsulation, compression, or a combination of the two.
 Encapsulation bras use individual cups and generally stiffer material to support each breast separately.
 Many encapsulation bras offer a higher level of adjustability, but not all.
 They work nicely for larger-breasted folk and give the chest a more natural shape than compression bras.
-Sports bras that rely on compression for support smoosh the breasts in a way that restricts them from moving during exercising.
-Beyond these two components, we paid attention to stretch and coverage during our support testing.
-We tested each bra out on various body types during a plethora of different exercises.
+Sports bras that rely on compression for support smoosh the breasts in a way that restricts them from moving during exercise.
+Beyond these two components, we focused on stretch and coverage during our support testing.
+We tested each bra out on various body types during multiple exercises.
 We put each bra to the bounce test by completing high-intensity interval training exercises like burpees, jumping jacks, and jump squats.
 We went on runs, hikes, and even got inverted to ensure that each sports bra could properly support each chest.

 The Knix Catalyst and Enlite Weave-Back are two of the most supportive bras in our test suite, providing said support through the combination of compression and encapsulation.
 While the Catalyst is somewhat tight and stiff at first, it forms to the body over time.
 The adjustable nature helps make the break-in period more bearable, but it does take a moment for the comfort to set in.
 The Enlite, on the other hand, is soft and comfy right from the get-go.